-After brunch, we usually take a nice long walk.
-I’ll show you some of the festive Victorian homes we see nearby.
-Appropriate as they feel like dressed-up gingerbread houses.
+After brunch, we usually take a nice long walk on the beach here in Atlantic Beach.
+But, I’ll show you some of the festive Victorian homes we used to see in San Francisco.

 Christmas Family Brunch Menu

+It has a powdered sugar glaze.
 Cut a few slices and sprinkle berries around the cake.
-Easy!
+An easy treat!

 Here is my favorite…